buildfirst/heroku-grunt/README.md

-# _Build First_, Deploy to Heroku, Build Again
+# _Build First_, Deploy, Build Again

 _This repository is part of the **Designing JavaScript Applications: A Build First Approach** book's code samples_, the full original for the code samples [can be found here](https://github.com/bevacqua/buildfirst).
 You can [learn more about the book itself here](http://bevacqua.io/buildfirst "Designing JavaScript Applications: A Build First Approach").

 This tutorial is part of the code samples accompanying the book [in _Chapter 4_](https://github.com/bevacqua/buildfirst/tree/master/ch04), about the release flow, deployments, and hosted application monitoring.

 Back in [**ch04e05** Heroku Deployments](https://github.com/bevacqua/buildfirst/tree/master/ch04/05_heroku-deployments "Heroku Deployments") we learned how to install, create, configure, and deploy to a environment hosted on the Heroku platform.
 We've left out a particularly important piece of information though.
+How are we supposed to get a Grunt build on our Heroku environment?

 ### Heroku and Grunt Builds

 Where is the result of our Grunt build _supposed to go_?
-Should we check in build results to source control?
+Should we _check in_ build results to source control?
 Should we add a `grunt build` step to our **Procfile**?
-The answer lies in [Heroku Buildpacks](https://devcenter.heroku.com/articles/buildpacks), as explained in the book.
+The answer lies in [Heroku Buildpacks](https://devcenter.heroku.com/articles/buildpacks), as explained [in the book](http://bevacqua.io/buildfirst "Designing JavaScript Applications: A Build First Approach").

-In this case, we can use the [heroku-buildpack-nodejs-grunt](https://github.com/heroku/heroku-buildpack-nodejs "mbuchetics/heroku-buildpack-nodejs-grunt on GitHub"), which helps us run Grunt builds on the Heroku platform.
+In this case, we will use the [heroku-buildpack-nodejs-grunt](https://github.com/heroku/heroku-buildpack-nodejs "mbuchetics/heroku-buildpack-nodejs-grunt on GitHub"), which helps us run Grunt builds on the Heroku platform.
+Buildpacks are glorified bundles of shell scripts which Heroku uses to as an interface to compile all sorts of applications.

 Mostly, the buildpack lets us keep our Grunt dependencies in `devDependencies` like we've been doing.
 We wouldn't be able to do this using the default Heroku build pack for Node.js, as it currently runs `npm install --production`, omitting the modules in `devDependencies`.
 We want to keep them in `devDependencies` because they're not really part of the running application, but merely a part of the build.